ashbake/sim_gascell/README.md

      nu_,trans_,i1,i2,slit = hapi.convolveSpectrum(nu, spec,SlitFunction=hapi.SLIT_GAUSSIAN,Resolution=0.04,AF_wing=10.0)

-* I also built in compare_sims whihc shows that the results are slightly different
+* I also built in compare_sims which compares HAPI results to SpectralPlot online app and shows that the results are slightly different
 * if you want multiple in one cell at total pressure P, evaluate each individual spectrum at P, but wth path_length equal to the fraction of the gas desired e.g. 1/3 of each gas at P=2, use P=2, with path_length = 2 * total_length/3 for each gas
+* will probably want to save the hapi sims to file..